ahmedshahriar/TwitterCelebrityMatcher/readme.md

 ## Dataset

-### Celebrity Twitter Accounts
+### List of Celebrity Twitter Accounts
 Open Source GitHub Gist - [Top-1000-Celebrity-Twitter-Accounts.csv](https://gist.github.com/mbejda/9c3353780270e7298763)

+NB:
-NB: There are some duplicates in the dataset.
+- There are some duplicates in the dataset.
 (986 after filtering)
+- There are some unofficial Celebrity accounts (ex - [twitter.com/sonunigam](https://twitter.com/sonunigam)) with very small amount of tweets.
+Here is a good research paper on this topic - [25 Tweets to Know You: A New Model to Predict Personality with Social Media](https://arxiv.org/abs/1704.05513)

 ### Data Preprocessing
 Current pipeline :
- - removed hashtags, urls, and mentions
+ - Removed hashtags, urls, and mentions
- - replaced emoticons with their textual representation ([`ekphrasis`](https://github.com/cbaziotis/ekphrasis))
+ - Replaced emoticons with their textual representation ([`ekphrasis`](https://github.com/cbaziotis/ekphrasis))
- - replaced emoji with their textual representation ([`demoji`](https://pypi.org/project/demoji) package)
+ - Replaced emoji with their textual representation ([`demoji`](https://pypi.org/project/demoji) package)

 ## Model
 - [sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2)